benjhess/node-packer/node/doc/api/stream.md

 * If there are no pipe destinations, by calling the [`stream.pause()`][stream-pause] method.
-* If there are pipe destinations, by removing any [`'data'`][] event handlers, and removing all pipe destinations by calling the [`stream.unpipe()`][] method.
+* If there are pipe destinations, by removing all pipe destinations.
+  Multiple pipe destinations may be removed by calling the [`stream.unpipe()`][] method.

 The important concept to remember is that a Readable will not generate data